 While creatine is one of the most common and well-studied supplements, with currently no known clinically relevant side effects, it is still important to be aware of what could happen when you stop taking creatine.

-What happens when you stop taking creatine?
-When you stop taking creatine your body can take from a couple of weeks to just over a month to return to its pre-supplementation level.
-During this time, you may feel changes in performance as your body readjusts, such as a loss in water weight, decline in strength, and increased fatigue.
+- When you stop taking creatine your body can take from a couple of weeks to just over a month to return to its pre-supplementation level.

 Side Effects When Stopping Creatine